How MFA Works

 Multiple Ways to Verify Your Identity

-Push notifications to smartphones
+Push notifications to smartphones and tablets

 An SMS text message is sent to your registered mobile device.
 Enter the passcode when you receive the multi-factor prompt during the login process.